typomaker/pgtmpl/README.md

-# pgtemplate - golang template engine for building postgresql queries
+# pgtmpl - golang template engine for building postgresql queries

 ## What is the difference from text/template?